Mitek Systems: IDP Software Vendor

 Mitek's document processing stack combines the OCR and ICR technology from the A2iA acquisition with its own mobile capture and biometric verification layers.
 The pipeline handles both physical document capture and digital identity verification within a single platform.

 Financial institutions deploy Check Fraud Defender for real-time fraud detection across checking account transactions.
 The consortium model aggregates signals across member banks, giving each participant visibility into fraud patterns that would be invisible from a single institution's data alone.
-Consortium coverage reached 24% of U.S. checking accounts in fiscal 2025, with 47% including pilot institutions — and annual contract value grew approximately 50% in the same period.
+Consortium coverage reached 24% of U.S. checking accounts in fiscal 2025, with 47% including pilot institutions, and annual contract value grew approximately 50% in the same period.
 Check Verification software license revenue, at $16.9 million in Q1 FY2026, remains a durable cash-generative foundation even as growth slows to 3% year-over-year.
+Vendors such as Glib.ai and KlearStack also target BFSI document workflows with integrated fraud detection, though neither operates a consortium intelligence model at comparable scale.

 | Feature | Specification |